imlinhanchao/vsc-markdown-image/README.md

 ## Release Notes

+### 1.1.43
+- Fixed the issue where the `path` variable still had incomplete backslashes replaced.

 ### 1.1.42
 - Fixed the issue where the `path` variable is not in Unix format when running at Microsoft Windows.